Svetloslav15/ASP.NetCore-Template/README.md

 * Entity Framework Core 3.1
 * AutoMapper
 ## Support
-If you are having problems, please let us know by [raising a new issue]https://github.com/Svetloslav15/ASP.NetCore-Template/issues/new
+If you are having problems, please let us know by https://github.com/Svetloslav15/ASP.NetCore-Template/issues/new
 ## License
 This project is licensed with the [MIT license](LICENSE).